 This course explores the history of economic and political relations between the U.S. and Latin America to understand the basis of contemporary U.S. policy.
 Topics examined include military intervention, drug trafficking, immigration and trade policies, and relations with Cuba.

-This course examines security dynamics in three important regions of the world (Europe, East Asia, and Latin America).
-We address issues ranging from military technologies to diplomatic relations, political economy, and transnational challenges like drug trafficking and terrorism.
+This course examines security dynamics in four important regions of the world: Europe, East Asia, Middle East, and Latin America.
+It addresses the political and historical foundation of comparative security, military technologies, diplomatic regional relations, and transnational challenges like drug trafficking and terrorism.

 This course focuses on how the law enforcement community has responded to the unprecedented increase in crimes and terrorist acts that cross international borders.
 The course examines those factors that have led to this increase in transnational crime and terrorism, the types of crimes that pose the greatest threat to lawful societies, the responses that have been developed to combat transnational crime, and the extent to which transnational crime threatens the national security interests of the United States and the world community.